Limited Company or Sole Trader: What’s the Best Option for Freelancers?

-As an LLC, you can also access a variety of beneficial tax breaks that should be taken into consideration.
-As a sole trader, you can partially claim against items such as mobile phones and computers, but as an LLC you can deduct their entire cost from your profits so that you pay no tax on them at all.
-As an LLC, other tax-free benefits include expenses as diverse as public transport, medical charges and school fees.
-You can even legally let out space in your own home to your LLC and offset your mortgage interest and council tax!
+As a limited company, you can also access a variety of beneficial tax breaks that should be taken into consideration.
+As a sole trader, you can partially claim against items such as mobile phones and computers, but as a limited company you can deduct their entire cost from your profits so that you pay no tax on them at all.
+As a limited company, other tax-free benefits include expenses as diverse as public transport, medical charges and school fees.
+You can even legally let out space in your own home to your company and offset your mortgage interest and council tax!

 Public Perception of an LLC

-Public perception is clear — an LLC is considered a more substantial entity than a sole trader.
-This may not seem like a major reason to opt for becoming an LLC, but it can actually result in a greater chance of landing larger projects and being able to charge higher rates.
-In some cases, a client will only do business with a freelancer who is classed as an LLC.
+Public perception is clear — a limited company is considered a more substantial entity than a sole trader.
+This may not seem like a major reason to opt for becoming a company, but it can actually result in a greater chance of landing larger projects and being able to charge higher rates.
+In some cases, a client will only do business with a freelancer who operates as a company.

 No one likes Bureaucracy

-Unlike most points mentioned so far, this one is a major drawback if you operate as an LLC: it requires a lot more paperwork.
-As well as being more complicated to set up, as an LLC you must comply with more regulation – dealing with the Companies house on top of the Inland Revenue and the VAT office – and be more transparent with your accounts, making them visible to the general public.
+Unlike most points about being a company mentioned so far, this one is a major drawback: it requires a lot more paperwork.
+As well as being more complicated to set up, as a limited company you must comply with more regulation – dealing with the Companies house on top of the Inland Revenue and the VAT office – and be more transparent with your accounts, making them visible to the general public.

 Of course, the specifics of the paperwork and regulation will all depend on the exact type of freelancing work that you do.
-What’s for certain is that it will require more effort, organisation and transparency, as well as resulting in both higher accountancy fees and higher penalties for failing to comply.
+What’s for certain is that it will require more effort, organisation and transparency, as well as higher accountancy fees and higher penalties for failing to comply.

 Changing your mind

-A key point to mention is that it’s perfectly fine to change your mind; starting out as a sole trader does not mean that you can’t switch to becoming an LLC at a later date.
+A key point to mention is that it’s perfectly fine to change your mind; starting out as a sole trader does not mean that you can’t switch to becoming a limited company at a later date.
 The answer may be to wait until your freelancing activities are more profitable and receiving the attention of larger clients before switching.
 Of course, that’s unless you’re planning on taking out a large business loan and want to make sure creditors don’t come for the shirt on your back.
-It’s exactly this scenario that spawned the creation of the concept of limited liability in the first place, a critical innovation for the success of global capitalism.
+It’s exactly this scenario that spawned the creation of the limited company in the first place, a critical innovation for the success of global capitalism.

-– Creating an LLC separates you personally from the risks you take as a freelancer.
+– Creating a limited company separates you personally from the risks you take as a freelancer.

-– If your income is within a certain range, it is possible to pay less tax as an LLC (see our tax calculator).
+– If your income is within a certain range, it is possible to pay less tax as a company (see our tax calculator).

-– Larger clients often insist on freelancers working as an LLC
+– Larger clients often insist on freelancers working as a company

 – Being a sole trader has the advantages of simplicity, less regulation and less paperwork